What: Avoid all foods that contain added sugar for one full day.

 AGEs are notorious for causing degenerative eye conditions and other tissue damage, especially in diabetics.
 AGEs also weaken and eventually damage collagen, leading to bone deterioration and arthritis.1

 Anything that weakens collagen has a negative impact on your bone health.
-As I wrote in the Save Our Bones Program,
+As I wrote in the Osteoporosis Reversal Program,

 “Bones are made up of 65% mineralized collagen that gives bones their solid infrastructure and 35% collagen matrix shaped like a crisscrossed protein similar to a beehive.”